pantheon-systems/documentation/source/content/guides/local-development/05-wordpress-phpstorm.md

 ---
 title: Local Development on Pantheon
-subtitle: Configuring PhpStorm to create WordPress Plugins on Pantheon
+subtitle: Configure PhpStorm to Create WordPress Plugins on Pantheon
 description: Configure a local environment for building a WordPress plugin or theme using JetBrains PhpStorm.
 cms: "WordPress"
 categories: [develop]